 I have always had great respect for sane science—but mad science has always been my calling. – Conan Reis

-Our technical leader extraordinaire, Markus Breyer (LinkedIn) has 23 years’ experience in the video game industry.
+Technical master extraordinaire, Markus Breyer (LinkedIn) has multiple decades of experience in the video game industry.
 Since the acquisition of SkookumScript by Epic Games he is employed as a Principal Engineer at Epic working on secret projects related to Fortnite and the Unreal Engine.
-He has held senior and R&D positions at seven major game studios including 2K, LucasArts and Factor 5, where he shipped ten AAA titles and contributed to over ten more.
+He has held senior and R&D positions at Tesla and seven major game studios including 2K, LucasArts and Factor 5, where he shipped ten AAA titles and contributed to over ten more.
 He specializes in advanced math, animation, simulation, physics, rendering, collision, compression, and speaking in a charming German accent.

 Markus was still in high school when he created numerous video games for the Commodore 64, as well as an Amiga audio/video digitizer that was rated #1 by German magazines Deluxe Sound and Deluxe View.
 While a student at the Technical University of Hamburg, he ran a successful hardware development company designing and selling electronic devices, ultimately graduating summa cum laude with a Masters in Computer Science and Electrical Engineering.

 Over his years in the video game industry, he created numerous engine and tool systems, many so advanced he was the only engineer at the company qualified to create them.
 His previous position as a Senior R&D Engineer at 2K Games included assessing new technologies for potential use in video games—when he assessed SkookumScript, his professional conclusion was that he should quit his job and join the SkookumScript team.
 So he did.

 Lead Community Manager, Mad Computer Scientist